kfogel/mailaprop/README.md

 place on the next line, and then start typing.

-The reason for this is that finding boundaries between email addresses on the same line turns out to be a surprisingly non-trivial problem.
+The reason for this is that finding boundaries between email addresses on the same line turns out to be harder than I expected.
 So I decided to punt on it, and just decided that completion only works on an address that is on its own line or on the same line as the header name.
-Thus, both of these addresses could have been
+Thus, both of these addresses could have been autofilled:
-autofilled:

         To: J. Random <jrandom@jrandom.com>,
             Victoria O'Hara <vickyh@foo.bar>